HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 **Objective:** User can export their historical transactions & balances to CSV file or DB file

 **Findings:**  ✅ Works smoothly. ⚠️ Bug found: There is no visual indicator in the app that download was done.
-Would be nice to show a toast message or snackbar about that
+Would be nice to show a toast message or snackbar about that (medium priority)

 **Priority:** Medium, due to less frequent usage.